| Title: | Analysis and Visualization of Basketball Data |

 an object to test. |

-Returns TRUE if its argument is of class hclustering
+Returns TRUE if its argument is of class hclustering and FALSE otherwise.

 Marco Sandri, Paola Zuccolotto, Marica Manisera ([email protected])